Pavel Chioru: Legacy

 Chioru's sentencing took place less than three years before the Soviet occupation of Bessarabia, which united most of the MASSR with formerly Romanian territory, establishing the Chișinău-centered Moldavian Soviet Socialist Republic.
 De-Stalinization in this new polity also signaled Chioru's rehabilitation, which allowed him to be recognized as a founder of the Writers' Union in all of Soviet Moldavia.
 Interrogated by the KGB during the Khrushchev Thaw, Ocinschi expressed his appreciation for his predecessor: "A communist man, Chior had actively fought to maintain the general party line."
 This newer regime promoted Chioru's surviving son, Georgy Pavlovich Kior, who served as manager of Cuciurgan power station.
 In the 1960s, Ivan Bodiul, who presided upon the Communist Party of Moldavia, encouraged reprints of works by Chioru and other writers lost to the Great Purge, reportedly prioritizing this project over any book by a Bessarabian Romanian classic.
 Such elevation was mocked in a dissenting epigram, produced by Arhip Cibotaru; it noted that Moldovan literature was entirely developed by, and dependent on, two Soviet activists with the same first name: Pavel Chioru and Pavel Boțu.

 Following the Perestroika liberalization of the mid-to-late 1980s, Chioru's clashes with official ideologies became a matter of public record.
 In January 1989, Moldova Socialistă featured an article by cultural promoter Sergiu Cucuietu, which was focused on Stalinist victim Nistor Cabac, but also explored the physical destruction of Chioru and others from the MASSR elite.
 As noted by Cucuietu, these men and women had been "killed off", "together with our literary language and our Latin alphabet."
 In 1990, Chișinău History Museum was allowed to feature an exhibit commemorating the victims of Stalinism.
 It included a portrait of Chioru, crediting him as a deportee, rather than as an execution victim.
-Writing in 2021, Galushenko argued that Chioru's contribution in folklore studies "have retained their scientific significance to this day."
+Writing in 2021, Galushenko argued that Chioru's contributions in folklore studies "have retained their scientific significance to this day."